autonomys/subspace-docs/versioned_docs/version-latest/learn/monitoring.md

 Remember to click `Save dashboard`.
 ```

-This setting filters jobs with the word `subspace`, linking the dashboard to Subspace-node-related exporters.
+This setting filters jobs with the word `subspace`, linking the dashboard to Subspace node related exporters.

----

 ## 4. Scraping Metrics from Subspace Node application
 :::note